 As the underwriting crunch continues to swallow up more and more stated income loans, mortgage brokers, loan officers, and account executives need to be a lot more thorough when pre-screening these types of deals.

-Gone are the days when you could state a borrower was making $25,000 a month, despite only being able to verify $10,000 in the bank.
+Gone are the days when you could simply state a borrower was making $25,000 a month, despite only being able to verify $10,000 in deposits in the bank.